krepost/dht22/README.md

 sudo insmod dht22.ko
 ```

-Once the module has loaded, you can examine the data read by the sensor
+Once the module has loaded, you can read sensor data by running
-by running `cat /dev/dht22`.
-That returns three values: the unix timestamp,
-the humidity, the temperature.
-To gather these values, say, every ten minutes,
-add the following like to crontab:
+`cat /dev/dht22`.
+To have the device accessible by regular users, one must add
+the udev rules file `99-dht22.rules` to the directory `/etc/udev/rules.d/`.

+A succesul read from the `/dev/dht22` device returns three comma-separated
+numbers: the timestamp of the most recent successful sensor read, the relative
+humidity as a percentage, and the temperature in degrees Celcius.
+If the
+read fails, an error is returned.

 ```
 */10 * * * * cat /dev/dht22 >> /home/pi/data.csv